fralomba/Actions-Synchronization-with-Dynamic-Time-Warping/README.md

 subtrees-diving.py and subtrees-polevault.py run synchronization on clusters, depending on the selected root for the subtree.

 Videos are needed to run the code.
-They can be downloaded from [the google drive link on this page]: https://github.com/gurkirt/realtime-action-detection
+They can be downloaded from [the google drive link on this page](https://github.com/gurkirt/realtime-action-detection)